ckeditor/ckeditor4/tests/plugins/easyimage/manual/customstyleicons.md

 ## Expected:

-Balloon toolbar with one button with custom icon (blue Bold icon) appears.
+Balloon toolbar with one button with custom icon (red Bold icon) appears.

 **Important**: When in HiDPI environment make sure the visible icon is HiDPI version (its path should contain `hidpi` part somewhere).